Shahmonil1996/System_Profiler_CSE221/README.md

 VS code for windows : Compiler used VS Code
 VS code files added in the github repository
+Prerequisities:
+To run the commands in windows, we had to move all background processes to a core which we are not using , by using the "setAffinity" utility in Task Manager.

 Run commands :
 Function_Overheads.c :